jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 Mimic Libraries are identical to internal trigger libs (Created by Blizzard).
 However, due to some restrictions, some functionalities cannot be easily used (for example it will detect whether it is a development build or production build, to prevent normal users accessing the commands.)

-The Mimic Libs are from `heroesdata.stormmod/base.stormdata/TriggerLibs` and they are stored in `base.stormdata/ModuleMimicLibs`.

 >TODO: Found out what cause LibAIAI.galaxy to crash the map when mimic-ed.
 Currently exclude that lib from mimicking.

->Note: To generate your own Mimic Lib, see [Tools Section](#Tools).

-Hence, I have create a mimic lib that is identical to internal libs, but modified a few things.
+Hence, I have create a mimic lib that is identical to internal libs, but modified a few things automatically.

 #### Renamed all triggers, variables, function etc.

-Well, common sense.
 To prevent conflict with the original library, I have renamed the prefix name to `Mimic[LibFileName]`, for example `libSprt_gt_DEBUGShortHeroDeath_Func` will changed to `MimicSupportLib_gt_DEBUGShortHeroDeath_Func`.

 #### Changed Game Cheat Detection (Dev/Prod build detect)